 OFFICIAL MAP: Core Property Map

 Lula Lake Land Trust is a privately owned property in Northwest Georgia dedicated to preserving the Rock Creek watershed since 1994.
 It is home to over eight miles of trails filled with waterfalls, overlooks, and beautiful hardwood forests.
-This popular hike follows the Middle Trail, Ford Trail, and North Creek Trail, crossing a tall wooden bridge, exploring scenic stretches along Rock Creek, and visiting two tumbling waterfalls at Lula Lake and Lula Falls.
+This popular hike follows the Middle Trail, Ford Trail, and North Creek Trail, crossing a tall wooden bridge, exploring scenic stretches along Rock Creek, and visiting two tumbling waterfalls.

-This hike leaves from the first parking area closest to the check-in area (view maps and driving directions), and follows above and along Rock Creek until it reaches Lula Falls.
+This hike leaves from the first parking area closest to the check-in area (view maps and driving directions), and follows above and along Rock Creek until it reaches the falls.
 The hike begins southbound, crossing a stone and wooden bridge across Rock Creek and beginning the northeast-bound climb up the Middle Trail.

 The hike is moderately steep for the first 0.2 mile, and then it flattens out as it explores a hardwood forest above the creek.
 Hemlocks, poplars, and pines line the trail.
 At .6 mile, the Middle Trail intersects with the Ford Trail.
 The Ford Trail descends towards the creek as the Middle Trail continues to rise the valley.
 While both routes offer roughly the same distance to the enormous waterfall, the Ford Trail connects to the North Creek Trail, which runs along some scenic sections of the river and also visits the falls at Lula Lake.

 This hike veers left on the Ford Trail, following it eastbound, and then right on the North Creek Trail, hiking northbound.
-The trail opens up to a bridge over a turbulent section of the creek, before the rushing water drops over a 20-foot waterfall into the beautiful emerald-colored pool of Lula Lake.
+The trail opens up to a bridge over a turbulent section of the creek, before the rushing water drops over a 20-foot waterfall into a beautiful emerald-colored pool below.
 A unique sandstone dome rises 35 feet over the pool, which beautifully captures the reflections of the ripples of the water in the morning hours.

 Above the east side of the pool, the trail widens into a dirt road and continues downstream for another 0.3 miles before reaching some viewpoints of Lula Falls.